Saliency Guided Experience Packing for Replay in Continual Learning: Appendix

 \section{Appendix}

-Section A describes the steps of saliency map generation using Grad-CAM.
-Section B provides the dataset statistics used in different experiments.
-Pseudo-code of the EPR algorithm is given in Section C. Section D provides the list of hyperparameters used for the baseline algorithms and our method.
-Additional results are provided in Section E.
+Section~\ref{App_saliency} describes the steps of saliency map generation using Grad-CAM.
+Section~\ref{App_dataset} provides the dataset statistics used in different experiments.
+Pseudo-code of the episodic memory update in EPR is given in Section~\ref{App_algorithm}.
+List of hyperparameters used for the baseline algorithms and our method is given in Section~\ref{App_hyplist}.
+Additional results are provided in Section~\ref{app_results}.